 Capitol Infrastructure Project Video

-The Michigan State Capitol Commission is turning its attention to the Capitol’s extensive mechanical problems.
-The Capitol’s mechanical systems are nearly 30 years old, placing this historical treasure at risk.
-Learn more about the challenges facing the Capitol in this behind the scenes video.
+The Michigan State Capitol Commission turned its attention to the Capitol’s extensive mechanical problems in early 2017.
+Learn more about the challenges they faced in this behind the scenes video.

 Renewing Michigan's Capitol 2014-2016

 This report examines the four major renewal projects undertaken by the Michigan State Capitol Commission from 2014 to 2016.
 Projects chronicled in it include the restoration of the Capitol’s exterior stonework and dome, the reattachment of the interior corridor plaster ceilings, the renewal of the ground floor, and the restoration of Capitol Square.